argonism/hanmoto/README.md

 # hanmoto

-hanmoto makes your esc/pos printer accessible through API endpoint and offer you easy to use python esc/pos printer interface.
+hanmoto makes your esc/pos printer accessible through Web API endpoint and offer you easy to use python esc/pos printer interface.

 ## Installation